Snehu2305/MERN/Task07/README.md

 ## Files
-  -index.html
+  - index.html
         it contains html code for webpage.

-  -style.css
+  - style.css
         it contains styling elements.
 Media query for responsive webpage.

 ## How to Run
-  -Download or clone the project.
+  - Download or clone the project.
-  -Open index.html in a web browser.
+  - Open index.html in a web browser.
-  -Interact with reposive webpage.
+  - Interact with reposive webpage.

 ## Author